 Different hardnesses of rod rubber were available from a manufacturer, and still are available (as seen here, measured by a durometer in units of hardness called duros), but the generic term "ebonite" for a type of hard rubber is a durometer measure for a certain hardness of vulcanized rubber, i.e., a hardness that mimics ebony (a reading of 100 on an ASTM D2240 type A durometer).

 Molded ebonite mouthpieces, especially the improved production techniques of Maurice Riffault in 1928, with further improvement in the 1950's when his daughter, son, and son-in-law joined the business, must have been tough competition for rod rubber mouthpiece makers, as is evidenced by the vast majority of makers and saxophone companies turning to molded pieces.
 As early as the 1920's, 90% of mouthpieces were made from molded blanks.** Read that last statement again.
 By the 1930's and 40's, rod rubber mouthpieces were as rare as hen's teeth.
-That's because makers had learned that there was no advantage to milling from rod rubber (although they could still claim that they were using some secret process like "eburnated bar rubber" without admitting that it was a molded blank).
+That's because makers had learned that there was no advantage to milling from rod rubber (although some would still claim that they were using some secret process like "eburnated bar rubber" without admitting that it was a molded blank).

 Because of some early hype about the superiority of mouthpieces milled from rod rubber, many vintage mouthpieces sold today are claimed to be made from "superior" rod rubber.
 That's false on two accounts.
 First, there's no evidence that rod rubber produces a better mouthpiece.
 In fact, most claims about how mouthpiece material matters are demonstrably false.

 Second, there are very, very few vintage pieces made from rod rubber.
 In the U.S., it is reported that the American Hard Rubber Company (AHR) produced the rubber rod used by some early American mouthpiece makers.
 But huge advances were quickly made in the molding of hard rubber.
 Automobile tires were one use.
 AHR had its big success not with tires, but with a molded American icon, the ACE comb.